Pradeeppk7/Gymapplication-MEAN/README.md

 ### 2. Tech Stack:  MEAN Stack (MongoDB,Express.js,Angular,Node.js).
 ### 3. The user has to register and login to buy fitness packages , Admin user can do member management (CRUD).

-# TO RUN THE WEBAPPLICATION
+# TO RUN THE WEB APPLICATION

 ## Install node modules